Software

 Fun with Turbo C 2.0 (1989)

 The problem was that writing a test procedure wasn't easy on DOS machines in the late 80s.
 I needed multithreading, dynamic binding, and high reliabilty.
 All of the features of Java, but wouldn't be public for several years.
 During the winter holidays, I started writing a lexical analyzer similar to UNIX Lex or Flex.
-I needed that to build a compiler for my test language.
+I needed that to build a compiler for my automated testing language.

 I built a recursive descent parser that generated P-code, very much like UCSD Pascal or even the Java Virtual Machine (JVM).
 I built a robust, typesafe runtime environment on top of our ground support software.
 Now I was able to run automated tests in 20 minutes that sometimes required 3-4 engineers three hours to do by hand.
 More importantly, it was repeatable and fully logged.
 I had a lot of fun writing that code.
 It was the first, significant, real world application I wrote.